 “If you come in here and show me a valid medical license I will give a discount because I respect that you’ve got a need I want to take care of, and I don’t want you to feel like you have to go to Colorado Springs just to get what you want; the only thing that they can’t get are the really high dose edibles,” he said.
 “But one thing that is not restricted is the high dose or high concentrate of the waxes and shatters and hash oils; we are allowed to still sell those.”

 CBD is a cannabis compound that is used to emit medical properties but does not make the consumer feel high in the way that THC does.
-Sarah Mutty explained a diagram that showed that CBD can act as an anti-inflammatory, anti-anxiety relief, pain reliever, nausea reducer and can help inhibit cancer growth.
+Sarah Mutty, in this post, has explained a diagram that showed that CBD can act as an anti-inflammatory, anti-anxiety relief, pain reliever, nausea reducer and can help inhibit cancer growth.

 “An example of something that might be medical there’s a strain called Harlequin and is designed to have extremely high CBD but most people that are coming here are not looking for that.
 CBD will help you if you have glaucoma; CBD will help you if you have anxiety issues; CBD will help you if you have seizures,” he said.